scottyfionnghall/diarry_app/README.md

 # Diary App

-An RESTful API for a Diary web-site.
+An diary application build upon RESTful API.
 This app is database powred by PostgreSQL.
 Implements an authorization by using OAuth Bearer Token in a form of JWT(JSON Web Token).

 ## Endpoints